 Artist Lunches – These volunteers deliver lunches to artists during set-up on Friday and during Market on Saturday and Sunday.
 Team Notes: Tasks for this team may include maneuvering through busy crowds to reach artists and deliver their box lunches.

-Bike Valet volunteers check in attendees bikes, guarding them while the owners attend the Folk Art Market, and then returning the bike when the owner comes to pick it up.
-Scheduling note: This team volunteers on Saturday and Sunday, July 13 and 14, only.
+Bike Valet volunteers check in and watch over bicycles belonging to guests who have pedaled to the event, returning the bike when the owner comes to pick it up.
+Scheduling note: This team volunteers on Saturday and Sunday only.

-Booth Supplies volunteers provide critical assistance to the Market by packing the supplies that are provided by the Market, and used by artists and artist assistants, to properly display and sell their art at the Market.
-Schedule Notes: This team works a few shifts in May and June, preparing for the Market, then begin return shifts on Thursday, July 11 – Monday, July 15.
+Booth Supplies volunteers provide critical assistance to the Market by packing and distributing supplies that are used by artists and artist assistants to properly display and sell art at the Market.
+Schedule Notes: This team works a few shifts in May and June, preparing for the Market, then begin return shifts on Thursday – Monday.

 Children’s Passport Project volunteers prepare the children for their journey around the world!
 We help them fill out their passports and explain how to read the maps included in their passport and on display in the booth.
 We encourage them to visit as many booths as possible where they will receive flag stickers from all the countries represented by the artisans at the Market.
 The children also receive a list of how to say “Hello” in the languages of the over 150 artists from more than 50 different countries.
 We invite the children to return to our booth at the end of their trip where they’ll share their knowledge and receive a token of appreciation.
 The journey taps into a child’s natural curiosity about the world and the people who share it.
 It’s an experience they’ll never forget!